Preparing Now for Missionary Life Later

 Begin to look at spending in a different light.
 What do I want and what do I really need?
 What things must I have and what things are dispensable?
 You may have never thought about this before.
 The reality is the options for clothing, food, household items, and electronics will be drastically limited by the lack of availability, different options, or the increased cost of obtaining some of them.
 Instead of being shocked by what you cannot purchase then, reevaluate your wants now and find out what it is you really do not need.

 Aside from the requirement to have at least one year of college-level Bible education to become a GMI missionary, you may simply want to further your biblical knowledge.
 If you are going to teach, you need to learn.
 If you are going to train, you will want to be equipped.
 While this applies to your knowledge of the Bible, it also applies to any other area of teaching or training you anticipate doing while on the field.
 Furthermore, take what you learn now and put it into practice here.
 You are not automatically going to become a great teacher/discipler/equipper there if you are not doing it here.
-Ask other mature Christians whom you know well what areas of your ministry you can improve upon or where you need to step up your game so you can serve effectively on the field.
+Ask other mature Christians whom you know well to evaluate which areas of your ministry you can improve upon or where you need to step up your game so you can serve effectively on the field.
 This might require additional training or more ministry experiences.

 Education also encompasses language learning.
 You are not going to become fluent or conversant in a language using Rosetta Stone, Duolingo, or poring over grammar primers and vocab cards, but it is a start!
 If you know the language of the region where you want to serve, start learning it.
 Sure, you will need to go to language school, but why not make it easier by learning as much as you can now?
-You will develop a basic understanding of the grammar and some vocabulary which will help you acquire the language that much faster meaning that your meaningful ministry will also begin that much quicker.
+You will develop a basic understanding of grammar and vocabulary which will help you acquire the language that much faster, meaning that your effective ministry will also begin that much quicker.

-This might be the hardest thing to do now which will prepare you for life when you are on the field, but it is time to change your perspective about what really matters in life.
+This might be the hardest thing to do now which will prepare you for life when you are on the field, but it is a great time to change your perspective about what really matters in life.
 Perhaps the easiest way to do this is by considering all things in light of your eternity with Jesus Christ and the eternity of the lost around you and around the world who do not know Him.
 When you do so, most other issues in life will fall into place.
 Paul often thought through these kinds of issues even as it pertained to his own life.
 He says in his letter to the Romans, “For I could wish that I myself were accursed from Christ for my brethren, my countrymen according to the flesh” (Romans 9:3).
 Essentially, his passion for his lost Jewish, countrymen was such that he wished he were the one separated from Christ, not them!
 From prison he writes to the Philippian Church, “But if I live on in the flesh, this will mean fruit from my labor; yet what I shall choose I cannot tell.
 For I am hard-pressed between the two, having a desire to depart and be with Christ, which is far better.
 Nevertheless to remain in the flesh is more needful for you” (Philippians 1:23-25).
 Do I want to die to be with Christ or live for the purpose of bringing others to Him or closer to Him?
 That is an eternal perspective.

 When we think this way our possessions, income, comforts, and conveniences do not seem all that significant any more.
 They are no longer pursuits which drive us day to day, but Christ and His salvation for others takes preeminence in our minds.
 What begins to happen is that when you think in this manner you declutter your life.
 In essence, it becomes that much easier to pick up and go.
 No longer do you have the attachment to so many physical things you do not think you can part with, your routines, habits, and endeavors which might hold you back.
 Having an eternal perspective frees you to enjoy your heavenly citizenship (Philippians 3:19) while moving about the earth He created to share His salvation and His Word with the people He created.